01 — The Short Answer

 You didn't lose control.
 You followed a script.

 Understanding the mechanics of this cycle is the prerequisite to breaking it.
-As long as the collapse is framed as a willpower failure or a math problem, the solutions will keep missing the target.
+As long as being broke before payday is framed as a willpower failure or a math problem, the fixes will keep missing the target.
 The real structure is psychological, cyclical, and surprisingly consistent across populations — which means it can be decoded, mapped, and interrupted.
+The same forces sit behind the wider paycheck cycle that traps even higher earners.

 Payday does something to the brain before you spend a cent.